 Or maybe I'll just keep wishing Bethesda would treat Oblivion to a lovely remaster.

 What about you?
 Have you also struggled to get into Skyrim, one of the most popular games of all time?
 Let me know in the comments, and please do say if you also lost Lydia as it'll make me feel better.

-The Elder Scrolls V: Skyrim Anniversary Edition arrives November 11 on PC, PS4, PS5, Xbox One, and Xbox Series X/S - with free upgrades on new consoles.
+The Elder Scrolls V: Skyrim Anniversary Edition is already out on PC, PS4, PS5, Xbox One, and Xbox Series X/S - with free upgrades on new consoles - and today it's joined by the Switch version.
 For more games coming soon, head over to our video game release dates page.